-- (d) The date the commission receives all the above information shall be stamped on the information received and shall be considered the submission date.
-For a total demolition, the date the commission determines the property is historically significant shall be the submission date. - (e) The Following public notice as set forth in subsection (c)(8) of this ordinance, the commission shall hold a public hearing within forty-five (45) days of the submission date to determine whether the building or structure should be preferably preserved, based on the criteria set forth in this paragraph.
-Section 22-54(f). - (f) If the commission finds that the demolition proposed in the application would result in the demolition of a historically significant building or structure whose loss would be detrimental to the historical or architectural heritage or resources of the City of Newton, then the commission shall find that the building or structure should be preferably preserved.
-In making such finding, the commission shall consider the following conditions: - 1) (6) the historic value and significance of the building or structure; - 2) the architectural value and significance of the building or structure; - 3) the general design, arrangement, texture and materials of the features and the relation to those features to similar buildings and structures in the nearby area; and - 4) the extent of historic fabric remaining in the building or structure. - (g) Upon a determination that the building or structure which is the subject of an application for a demolition permit is preferably preserved, the commission shall give written notice of the determination to the commissioner.
-A copy of the commission's determination shall also be sent to the applicant for the demolition permit and to the owner of the building or structure if different from the applicant. - 1) a)-For a building or structure listed in the National Register of Historic Places or determined formally listed as eligible for listing in theon said National Register, individually or as part of Historic Places by the Massachusetts Historical Commissionan historic district, no demolition permit shall be issued for a total demolition or a partial demolition of a building or structure until eighteen (18) months after the date of such determination by the commission, unless the commission informs the commissioner prior to the expiration of such eighteen (18) month period that the commission is satisfied that the applicant for the demolition permit and the owner of the building or structure, if different from the applicant, has: - i) made a bona fide, reasonable and unsuccessful effort to locate a purchaser for the building or structure who is willing to preserve, rehabilitate or restore the building or structure; or, - 1) ii) has agreed to accept a demolition permit on specified conditions approved by the commission.
+- (c) In the case of partial demolition involving alteration(s) or addition(s) to a building or structure, the applicant shall provide the commission with: (i) proposed plans and elevation drawings for the affected portion of the building or structure; and (ii) a plot plan of the property, if the same is required to obtain a permit under the State Building Code for the proposed alteration(s) or addition(s).
+In the case of a total demolition, no additional materials are required to be submitted. - (d) For a partial demolition, the date the commission receives all the above information shall be the submission date.
+For a total demolition, the date the commission determines the property is historically significant shall be the submission date. - (e) The commission shall hold a public hearing within forty-five (45) days of the submission date to determine whether the building or structure should be preferably preserved, based on the criteria set forth in Section 22-54(f). - (f) If the commission finds that the demolition proposed in the application would result in the demolition of a historically significant building or structure whose loss would be detrimental to the historical or architectural heritage or resources of the City of Newton, then the commission shall find that the building or structure should be preferably preserved.
+In making such finding, the commission shall consider the following conditions: - 1) the historic value and significance of the building or structure; - 2) the architectural value and significance of the building or structure; - 3) the general design, arrangement, texture and materials of the features and the relation to those features to similar buildings and structures in the nearby area; and - 4) the extent of historic fabric remaining in the building or structure. - (g) Upon a determination that the building or structure which is the subject of an application for a demolition permit is preferably preserved, the commission shall give written notice of the determination to the commissioner.
+A copy of the commission's determination shall also be sent to the applicant for the demolition permit and to the owner of the building or structure if different from the applicant. - 1) For a building or structure listed in the National Register of Historic Places or formally listed as eligible for listing on said National Register, individually or as part of an historic district, no demolition permit shall be issued for a total demolition or a partial demolition of a building or structure until eighteen (18) months after the date of such determination by the commission. - 2) For all other buildings and structures not covered under Section 22-54(g)(1) above, no demolition permit shall be issued for a total demolition or a partial demolition of a building or structure found preferably preserved until one (1) year after the date of such determination by the commission.